sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/activity-5.md

 points: 10
 ---

-In this assignment, you will create a SvelteKit route that displays a single, clickable card on the page which:

-1. imports an object containing card data from an external file;
-2. imports a `<Card>` component from an external file;
-3. displays the card data by declaring `<Card>` props.

-The card can contain information based on a topic of your choice.
+For this assignment, you will create a node server and use it to server 2 html pages (you can use pages from a past 260 assignment) and a json file.

+This will not be deployed and will only be tested on localhost.
+The page and json file content doesn't need more than a section or two and a dataset of 10 k/v pairs & at least 1 array.

+We will also be using ESM syntax, so make sure you've set up your project to use import syntax instead of cjs require syntax.

+Marks for this assignment will be allocated for clear and modular code with effective error handling.

 ---